 ` Life cover is the benefit payable on the death of the Life Assured during the policy term.

-* Tax benefits are subject to conditions prescribed under Sections 80C, 80D, 10(10D), 115BAC and other provisions of the Income Tax Act, 1961.
-Goods and Services Tax and Cesses will be charged extra as per prevailing rates.
-Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details.
+* Tax benefits are subject to conditions under Sections 123 (read with Schedule XV, Sr. No. 1, 2 & 4 ), 126, 11 (read with Schedule II, Sr. No. 2), 202 and other provisions of the Income Tax Act, 2025.
+Goods and Services tax and Cesses, if any will be charged extra as per prevailing rates.
+Tax laws are subject to amendments from time to time.
+Please consult your tax advisor for more details.

 COMP/DOC/Aug/2024/18/6801